mkbui/EfiensCTF-Writeup/round2/README.md

 Using the clue above, I figured `B`, `C`, `D`, or some bitwise combination between them, must have a noticeably higher or lower Hamming distance with our `blob` or `magic`.
 At the contest time, I was not keen and intelligent enough to work out which exact combination is the mathematically suitable.
 However, using the *no-bruteforce* suggestion, I tried experimenting with simple single `B` / `C` / `D` cases first by generating my own seeds and magic numbers.
 Upon some testing, I figure out `blob` has an unusually lower Hamming distance when compared with `B` and `D`.
 In almost all cases, discovering the two numbers that produced the lowest Hamming weight when XORed with `blob` also means discovering `B` and `D`.

 > How is this the case, though?
+First, it is important to remember with the same seed, `random.getrandbits()` will always generate the same number (thus, using predetermined seeds is never advised, let alone using low-bit seeds).
+Hence, the random number pool actually relies on the 256 possible values the seeds can take.
-We can use some probability into working out the reason.
-Assume that for a randomly generated number using `getrandbits`, each bit has approximately 50% of being one, and 50% of being zero.
-This means that if we XOR `blob` with any randomly generated 500-bit number different from `B`, `C` or `D`, the result would be another completely random number with roughly 50% set bits, or in our term, `0.5*500` Hamming weight.
+> Now we can use some probability into working out the reason.
+Assume that for a randomly generated number using `getrandbits`, each bit has approximately 50% chance of being one, and 50% chance of being zero.
+This means that if we XOR `blob` with any randomly generated 500-bit number from seeds different from `B`, `C` or `D`, the result would be another completely random number with roughly 50% set bits, or in our term, `0.5*500` Hamming weight.
 >
 > The second assumption is that our flag's bit length is significantly smaller than 500 (for most CTF problems, the flag bit length is usually 200-400 bits).
 This means that our upper 100-300 bits of `blob` only depends on `B`, `C`, and `D`.
 Otherwise, if the flag's bit length is about or larger than 500, the result would again be a completely random number with 50% set bits and our method will not work at all.
 >